 As gluten is in the top 14 allergens, it has to be clearly labelled in bold on food packaging.
 For a product to state that it’s ‘gluten-free’ on packaging, it has to be suitable for those with coeliac disease, which means it has to contain less than 20ppm (parts per million).

-Vegan and gluten-free – What can I eat?
+I’m vegan and gluten-free, what can I eat?

 There are plenty of foods to enjoy on a vegan and gluten-free diet so you’ll never feel like you’re missing out.

 There are easy swaps such as switching traditional wheat flour for buckwheat flour in a recipe.
 There are other options too, such as these gluten-free grains and alternatives:

 - Oats — are naturally gluten-free, but often contaminated in processing, so choose gluten-free certified oats if coeliac